Who are we

 After the independencies in the 1960s, the clubs incorporated cooperators and the association then changed its name to “Union Royale Belge pour les pays d’Outremer” for short (UROME)

-In 2019, under the impetus of the Board of Directors, the Association’s new management set up its first summer university to reflect on its future and ensure its survival.
-It is after a democratic and participatory process that the Association was renamed ” Union Royale Belgo Africaine – Royal Belgian African Union ” (URBA-KBAU for short).
+In 2019, the association’s new management, under the impetus of the Board of Directors, organized the first Summer University of the association to rethink its future and ensure its sustainability.
+Thus, at the end of a democratic and participatory process, the Association was renamed “Union Royale Belgo Africaine – Koninklijke Belgisch Afrikaanse Unie” (abbreviated URBA-KBAU).

 Who are we